garth-c/r_exploratory_classification_modeling/README.md

 ---------------------------------------------------------------------------------------------------------------------------------

-### Step 7 build a distributed random forest (DRF) model and a gradient boosting machine (GBM) model
+### Step 7 H2O models

+Build a distributed random forest (DRF) model and a gradient boosting machine (GBM) model

 In general, these models are more complicated than a tree learning model.
-Also I am using the H2O platform to develop these models.
+These are also exploratory models so little effort was put into thier configuration.
+Also I am using the H2O platform to develop these models which adds some complexity with the cluster set up process.

 The first section of this code for H2O is around house keeping and setting up the H2O cluster:

 ```
 #load the needed libs